 ERA-I and ERA5 assimilate vast quantities of in situ, radiosonde, and remote sensing observations, and the observing systems change over time.
 This can lead to discontinuities in the simulated time series (Dee et al., 2011; Simmons et al., 2014).
 ERA-I assimilates the RAOBCORE data and ERA5 assimilates radiosonde data that have been homogenized using a newer procedure that uses neighbouring stations rather than departure statistics alone.
-ERA5 contains a pronounced cold bias in the lower stratosphere from 2000 to 2006 due to the use of inappropriate background error covariances (Hersbach et al.,

-2020; Simmons et al., 2020).
-This bias has been corrected in ERA5.1 (Simmons et al., 2020; accessed from European Centre 155 for Medium-Range Weather Forecasts, 2020).
-For our analysis we join ERA5 and ERA5.1 by replacing ERA5 with ERA5.1 for the years 2000 to 2006 and continue to refer to this joined dataset as ERA5.
+ERA5 contains a pronounced cold bias in the lower stratosphere from 2000 to 2006 due to the use of inappropriate background error covariances (Hersbach et al., 2020; Simmons et al., 2020).
+This bias has been corrected in ERA5.1 which is a rerun of ERA5 for the period 2000-2006 only (Simmons et al., 2020; accessed from European Centre for Medium-Range Weather Forecasts, 2020).
+For our analysis we join ERA5 and ERA5.1 by replacing ERA5 with ERA5.1 for the years 2000 to 2006 and continue to refer to this merged dataset as ERA5.

-Observations of historical TCs are taken from two sources: The international best track archive for climate stewardship version 4 (IBTrACS, Knapp et al., 2010, downloaded on June 14, 2021) and a reanalysed intensity record provided by

-- 160 Kossin et al. (2020).
+Observations of historical TCs are taken from two sources: The International Best Track Archive for Climate Stewardship version 4 (IBTrACS, Knapp et al., 2010, downloaded on June 14, 2021) and a reanalysed intensity record provided by Kossin et al. (2020).
 The IBTrACS has formed the basis for many studies of TC variability and change.
 Here, we use USA agency data, which are largely derived from the National Hurricane Center's HURricane DATa 2nd generation (HURDAT2) dataset and reports from the Joint Typhoon Warning Center.
-However, spatial and temporal variations in the instrumental observing system challenge the interpretation of TC variability and change, particularly in the early record (e.g., Landsea et al., 2006; Klotzbach and Landsea, 2015).
-Indeed, substantial differences across the reporting agencies (Knapp and Kruk, - 165 2010) can contaminate global climatologies (Schreck et al., 2014).
+However, spatial and temporal variations in the instrumental observing system challenge the interpretation of TC variability and change, particularly in the early record (e.g., Landsea et al., 2006;

+Klotzbach and Landsea, 2015).
+Indeed, substantial differences across the reporting agencies (Knapp and Kruk, 2010) can contaminate global climatologies (Schreck et al., 2014).
 In response, Kossin et al. (2013) reanalysed the historical intensity record by applying an intensity algorithm (the advanced Dvorak Technique, ADT) to a homogenized geostationary satellite dataset (the Hurricane Satellite record, HURSAT).
 The resulting ADT-HURSAT dataset was recently extended to cover the period 1979 to 2017 (Kossin et al., 2020).
 The key advantage of ADT-HURSAT compared to IBTrACS is its consistency in time and space which makes it suitable for trend analysis, especially from 1981 onwards.
-Both TC datasets - 170 are included here to demonstrate sensitivity of TC intensity change to artifacts of the datasets, and to connect results back to prior work.
+Both TC datasets are included here to demonstrate the sensitivity of TC intensity change to artifacts of the datasets, and to connect results back to prior work.

-The 37-year observational analysis period of 1981 to 2017 is chosen as a balance between data availability and to roughly coincide with the start of the recent warming trend (e.g., Rahmstorf et al., 2017, their Fig. 2) and its influence on global TC
+- The 37-year observational analysis period of 1981 to 2017 is chosen as a balance between data availability and to roughly coincide with the start of the recent warming trend (e.g., Rahmstorf et al., 2017, their Fig. 2) and its influence on global TC behaviour (Holland and Bruyère, 2014). - 2.2 Idealized model experiments - We hypothesize that observed environmental temperature changes exert predictable influences on trends in the intensification rate and maximum intensity of TCs.

-175 behaviour (Holland and Bruyère, 2014).
-Where possible, we use minimum central sea level pressure (P{min}) as a measure of storm intensity, though for some analyses we also use maximum 10 m wind speeds (V{max}) .
-The advantages of P{min} over V{max} are discussed by Klotzbach et al. (2020), including a significantly higher correlation with normalized TC damage.

-2.2 Idealized model experiments

-We hypothesize that observed tropical temperature profile changes exert predictable influences on trends in the 180 intensification rate and maximum intensity of TCs.
 As discussed above, previous studies have explored the sensitivity of TC intensity to both the tropical upper-tropospheric warming maximum and lower stratospheric cooling.
-From the conceptual framework of a Carnot heat engine, an upper tropospheric warming maximum in the ambient TC environment reduces the thermodynamic efficiency of a TC by warming the outflow temperature, especially for weaker TCs with lower altitude outflow (rising, saturated air parcels experience a lower equilibrium level).
-Lower stratospheric cooling, on the other hand, 185 could increase thermodynamic efficiency, owing to colder outflow temperatures, particularly for stronger TCs with higher altitude outflow (this would increase the altitude of a parcel's equilibrium level).
-We use ensembles of simulations from an axisymmetric model to test these predictions, and to quantify the magnitude of these influences on TC intensity.
+Changes in temperature stratification near the tropopause may influence the sensitivity of TC outflow temperature for a given SST warming (and therefore also influence the thermodynamic efficiency).
+We use ensembles of simulations from an axisymmetric model to test these predictions and quantify the magnitude of these influences on TC intensity.